 Produced by the same people responsible for the Semiologic SEO plugin, XML Sitemaps is a lightweight but powerful option for automatically generating sitemaps and notifying search engines when they’re updated.

 Some of the plugins described above include options for non-standard sitemaps such as images or videos either by default or as a paid extension.
-If you’re using a plugin which doesn’t provide that functionality – or if you have a site that primarily consists of image or video posts – you might want to consider a specialized solution like our final pick.
+If you’re using a plugin that doesn’t provide that functionality – or if you have a site that primarily consists of image or video posts – you might want to consider a specialized solution like our final pick.

-The Pro version includes support for NextGEN Gallery – the most widely used WordPress gallery plugin – and detects images and galleries including those added by shortcode.
+The Pro version includes support for NextGEN Gallery – the most widely used WordPress gallery plugin – and detects images and galleries, including those added by shortcode.
 The premium version also integrates nicely with e-commerce plugins like WooCommerce, WP eCommerce, and Easy Digital Downloads to prioritize product images.

 Selecting the Right WordPress Sitemap Plugin

-We’d also love to hear your thoughts on the sitemap plugins we’ve highlighted.
+We’d also love your thoughts on the sitemap plugins we’ve highlighted.
 Is there a particular sitemap plugin you always go with?
 Or a new plugin you think is worth considering?
 Get in touch via the comments and let us know!